Skip to main content

 I was with a bunch of youngsters old enough to be my children.
 Even the trainer was years younger than me.
 Putting all those thoughts aside, I began to pick the threads.

 The introductory class began.
 My thoughts wandered about how quickly I could type my responses.
-Soon, I realized that my adeptness did not matter and each of us could work at their own pace.
-My primitive knowledge of Word software until now had kept me afloat in the technology boat.
+Soon, I realized that my adeptness did not matter, and each of us could work at our own pace.
+My limited knowledge of Word software has kept me afloat in the technology world.
 Here, there was so much to learn.

 The educational odyssey commenced, leaving me intrigued with curating a LinkedIn profile.
 Years ago, my response would have been, ‘Who cares?’ but now I understand it holds the key to unlock hidden potentials in the digital realm.

-Reading between the lines, I understood I had to paint a “Monalisa’ or be a modern Da Vinci or Picasso to curate my profile.
+Reading between the lines, I understood that I had to paint a ‘Mona Lisa’ or be a modern Da Vinci or Picasso to curate my profile.
 I raised my eyes to find ‘you are under surveillance’ algorithms are watching you.
 No matter how it seemed, I blended the essential ingredients and attempted to churn out the futuristic knight, slaying monsters, only to be in shining armor.

 Comments